-Here we describe a finite-step algorithm of navigation from an arbitrary (which is not necessarily a vertex of $\Gamma(L)$) point of the moduli space $M(L)$ to an arbitrary prescribed point.
+Here we describe a finite-step algorithm of navigation from an arbitrary point (which is not necessarily a vertex of $\Gamma(L)$) of the moduli space $M(L)$ to an arbitrary target point.

 We work under assumption that we can somehow control the shape of a convex configuration.
+As an example, we can use the result of \cite{ADEHOST}, where it is shown that a convex polygon can be moved into any other convex polygon with the same counterclockwise sequence of edge lengths in such a way that each angle changes monotonically.

-At the same time, we explain how to realize the flex mechanically.
+At the same time, we explain how to realize the flex explicitly.
 As in the previous section, we assume that $l_1$ is the biggest edgelength.

-\subsection{Algorithm B}
+\textbf{Algorithm B}

-\begin{enumerate} \item Given a starting configuration $S$ and a target configuration $T$, we take the $(n-3)$-cells of the complex $CWM(L)$ containing $S$ and $T$.
+\begin{enumerate} \item Given a starting configuration $S$ and a target configuration $T$, we take the $(n-3)$-cells of the complex $\mathcal{K}(L)$ containing $S$ and $T$.
+The cells may be not unique, if this is the case, choose $S$ and $T$ to be any of them.
 We choose $V_S=(I,\{1\},J),$ and $V_T$ to be some vertices of these two cells.
 Starting from now, we keep in mind Algorithm A applied for the vertices $V_S$ and $V_T$.

 \item We navigate from $S$ to $V_S=(I,\{1\},J)$.
-In particular, this means that we spare one step in comparison with Algorithm \ref{PropEitherOr}.
+In particular, this means that we spare one step compared to Algorithm \ref{PropEitherOr}.